 Some girls may experience gynecological problems at an earlier age that are more appropriately treated by a specialist, such as irregular periods, ovarian cysts, painful periods or excessive bleeding.
 She may find a breast lump or experience difficulty using tampons.
-In these situations, a gynecologist may be able to provide more successful treatment than your daughter’s regular pediatrician.
+In these situations, a gynecologist for teens may be able to provide more successful treatment than your daughter’s regular pediatrician.

 3. Your teen may feel more comfortable discussing some topics with a gynecologist.